-12 Canadian Institute of Actuaries, Standards of Practice - Insurance (January 1, 2020), 2023-2026.
+20 Canadian Institute of Actuaries, Standards of Practice - Insurance (January 1, 2020), subsections 2250-2270.

-Appendix 2: Simplified Calculation of RA based on CoC Method
+Appendix 2: Simplified calculation of RA based on CoC method

 Simplified CoC calculations, such as the example presented in this appendix, could be an alternative way to estimate the RA that allows insurers to use the general CoC concept.
 The example included in this appendix may provide a more intuitive way to estimate the RA for insurers that have a profit margin or combined ratio target instead of a target return on equity (ROE).